Fall

 Join the Conversation

-6 thoughts on “How to Wear Asymmetric Tops and Tunics With Leggings
+6 thoughts on “How to Wear Asymmetrical Tops with Leggings Over 40: An Artsy, Comfy Combo

 1. I had always been a stylish dresser in my younger days until I was diagnosed with Spondylolisthesis in my lower back.
 Little by little, the slipped disc caused a very noticeable S curve that made my stomach and backside protrude more than they should have.
 I was not happy with anything I put on.
 It just didn’t look right.
 These new styles have helped me look better and feel better about myself.